FaradayRF/Faraday-Software/Tutorials/Tutorials/1-Basic_Proxy_Interactions_And_Programming/3-Device-Configuration/Readme.md

 ![Device Configuration Folder](Images/Device_Configuration_Folder.png "Device Configuration Folder")

 Update the INI section **[devices]** contents to match that of the proxy interface configuration file for the respective Faraday unit you wish to program with a new configuration.
 Save the file when completed.

+* `units` = 1
+* `unit0call` = Callsign of proxy Faraday device to reconfigure
+* `unit0id` = Callsign ID number (0-255) of proxy Faraday device to reconfigure

 For example, to connect the Device Configuration tool to `KB1LQD-1` The file would be updated as shown below.

 ![Device Configuration File Example](Images/deviceconfiguration_INI_Example.png "Device Configuration File Example")